roselmamendes/roselmamendes.github.io/README.md

-To see the blog/para vsitar o blog: https://roselmamendes.github.io/blog
+To see the blog/para visitar o blog: https://roselmamendes.github.io/blog

 # Blog with Pelican